 - UDP - The User Datagram Protocol is a transport layer

-protocol like TCP but is less complex and reliable than TCP.
+protocol - like TCP - but is less complex and more reliable than

 network error messages and other network software requirements.

-As TCP/IP evolved, the various protocols included in the suite have
+The various protocols included in the Internet protocol suite have

 been classified into four "loosely" defined layers.
+The

 - Application layer: protocols used by applications designed